sing-group/my-brain-seq/README.md

 sudo docker run --rm --entrypoint /init-working-dir/make_run-sh.sh -v ${WD}:${WD} -v ${COMPI_PARAMETERS}:${WD}/compi.parameters singgroup/my-brain-seq ${WD}/compi.parameters
 ```

-The resulting file will be an script saved in the same directoy as the `compi.parameters` file and it will be named as `run_<name of the workingDir>.sh`.
+The resulting file will be an script saved in the working directory and named as `run_<name of the workingDir>.sh`.
 To begin with the analysis just run it, for example:

 ```
 ./run_mbs-project.sh